Han Kik Ko

-Han Kik Ko, Majoor der Chinezen, Regent van Probolinggo (1766 – 1813), also known as Han Tik Ko in European sources, was a Peranakan Chinese magnate, government official and landlord in East Java.
-He is remembered today as a pioneer of the sugar industry in East Java, and for his acquisition and despotic rule of the district of Probolinggo.
+Han Kik Ko, Majoor der Chinezen, Regent van Probolinggo (1766–1813), also known as Han Tik Ko in European sources, was a Peranakan Chinese magnate, government official and landlord in East Java.
+He was a pioneer of the sugar industry in East Java, and acquired the district of Probolinggo which he ruled as despot.
+His rule resulted in a peasant uprising in 1813, in which he was killed.

 Family background

-Han Kik Ko Sia was born in Surabaya in 1767, the fifth of twelve sons, to Han Bwee Kong (1727–1778), and was as such a grandson of the Chinese migrant Han Siong Kong (1673–1743), founder of the powerful Han family of Lasem.
+Han Kik Ko Sia was born in Surabaya in 1767, the fifth of twelve sons, to Han Bwee Kong (1727–1778), and was a grandson of the Chinese migrant Han Siong Kong (1673–1743), founder of the powerful Han family of Lasem.
 His father, Han Bwee Kong, held the civil government post of Kapitein der Chinezen, which gave him legal and political authority over the Chinese community of Surabaya.
 As the son of a Chinese officer, Han Kik Ko bore the hereditary title 'Sia'.

 Other prominent members of his family include his elder brother and fellow landlord, Han Chan Piet, Majoor der Chinezen (1759–1827); his uncle, the Muslim convert and magnate, Ngabehi Soero Pernollo (1720–1776); and his cousins, the Javanese noblemen and bureaucrats Adipati Soero Adinegoro (1752–1833) and Raden Soero Adiwikromo.
-His family played an important role in the consolidation of Dutch rule in East Java in the mid-eighteenth century, as well as the subsequent administration and economic development of the region.
+His family played an important role in the consolidation of Dutch rule in East Java in the mid-eighteenth century, and the subsequent administration and economic development of the region.